 Although there is no cure for Parkinson’s disease, we work with patients and families to find the most suitable medicines to help improve day-to-day functioning and quality of life.
 If medication cannot adequately control the symptoms, we can offer surgical therapies such as deep brain stimulation (DBS).

 We understand coping with this condition can be overwhelming for patients, their families and caregivers.
 That’s why we meet regularly with Columbia Parkinson’s Support Group to provide resources, lectures and up-to-date information about the disease and its treatments.

 We also host a free Parkinson’s Conference that’s open to the public.

 Our movement disorders experts have advanced skills in some of the latest treatments, including:

 - Botox® injections.
 This neurotoxin is used to relax muscles that are having spasms.
 It’s also used to treat dystonia (muscle contraction) and dyskinesia (involuntary muscle movements).

 - Deep brain stimulation (DBS).
 This procedure is used to treat Parkinson's disease, essential tremor, dystonia and tic syndromes.

 - DUOPA infusion.
-This medicine, which is given through a feeding tube. can improve movement and function in people who have Parkinson's disease.
+This medicine, which is given through a feeding tube, can improve movement and function in people who have Parkinson's disease.

-When you choose MU Health Care, you benefit from all the medical experience and resources that can only be found at an academic health center.
+When you choose MU Health Care, you benefit from all the medical experience and resources that can only be found at an academic health system.
 And, because our doctors take part in research, you can feel confident that you’ll get the most advanced care.